 2. Signs of Aging

-To find out the exact age limit of a motorcycle tire is not too easy because it has no relation with the date of its manufacturing.
-Rather, its lifespan is greatly influenced by the weather conditions, storage and usage conditions, load, speed, tire pressure, maintenance, riding style, and so on.
+Finding out the exact age limit of a motorcycle tire is not easy because it has no relation to the date of its manufacturing.
+Rather, its lifespan is greatly influenced by the weather conditions, storage and usage conditions, load, speed, tire pressure, maintenance, riding style, etc.

-Due to the difference in those factors, some motorcycle tires show the sign of aging quite earlier than others.
-So, you should regularly inspect your tires to find out whether it’s showing any external signs of aging such as deformations or cracks in the tread, on the shoulders or sides.
+Due to the difference in those factors, some motorcycle tires show signs of aging quite earlier than others.
+So, you should regularly inspect your tires to determine whether they show any signs of aging, such as deformations or cracks in the tread, shoulders, or sides.
 If necessary, you can even go for a professional check-up of your motorcycle tires.

-You must remember that most good quality tires offer a lifespan of 5 years.
-So, if you successfully spend five years with your old tires, you should set it for professional inspection every 4/6 months later.
-However, you must replace your motorcycle tires after ten years no matter what condition it is.
+You must remember that most good-quality tires offer a lifespan of 5 years.
+So, if you successfully spend five years with your old tires, you should set them for professional inspection every 4/6 months.
+However, you must replace your motorcycle tires after ten years, regardless of their condition.